 Unfortunately, French Bulldogs are prone to a number of health problems.
-These include respiratory issues, joint problems, eye problems, skin allergies, and more.
+These health issues include respiratory issues, joint problems, eye problems, skin allergies, and more.

-For this reason, it is important to find a reputable breeder who health tests their dogs and only breeds from stock that is free of genetic defects.
+Some of these issues can be kept at bay by feeding your Frenchie a high quality, complete dog food.
+But it is also essential to find a reputable breeder who health tests their dogs and only breeds from stock free of genetic defects and common health issues.
 This will help to ensure that your Frenchie is as healthy as possible.

-The French Bulldog is a relatively new breed, having been developed in the 1800s in France.
+The French Bulldog is a relatively new dog breed developed in the 1800s in France.

-They were originally bred as companion dogs for the upper class and were popular among artists and writers of the time.
+They were initially bred as companion dogs for the upper class and were popular among artists and writers of the time.

-The Frenchie’s popularity began to decline in France in the early 1900s, but they found a new home in England where they became the rage among fashionable ladies.
+The Frenchie’s popularity declined in France in the early 1900s, but they found a new home in England, where they became the rage among fashionable ladies.

-Frenchies are now one of the most popular dog breeds in the United States and are adored by families all over the world.
+Frenchies are now one of the most popular dog breeds in the United States and are adored by families worldwide.

-In the UK the number of registered Frenchies has increased by over 1000% in the past decade, making them the fastest growing breed of the past 10 years.
+In the UK, the number of registered Frenchies has increased by over 1000% in the past decade, making them the fastest-growing breed of the past ten years.

-If you live in an apartment or don’t have a lot of space for a dog, a Frenchie may be a good choice for you.
-Just be sure that you are willing to take them out for a walk or playtime every day.
+If you live in an apartment or don’t have a lot of space for a dog, a Frenchie may be a good choice.
+Just be sure you are willing to take them out for a walk or playtime every day.

 French Bulldogs are affectionate, loving dogs that make great companions.
 They are also intelligent and relatively easy to train.